Welcome

 This article has covered the following key knowledge points:

-• Actus reus and mens rea are the two core elements for criminal liability, both must be proven.
+• Actus reus and mens rea are the two essential legal elements required for criminal liability.

-• Actus reus can include acts, omissions (where a legal duty exists), circumstances, and results.
+• Actus reus can include acts, omissions (where a legal duty exists), circumstances, and results, and each must be correctly identified in an offence’s definition.

 Key Terms and Concepts